"The eye is the lamp of the body. So if your eye is healthy, your whole body will be full of light.Matthew 6:22(ISV)

 The analogy of the eye, being the lamp of the body, is such an easy concept, that a little child can understand.
 How important, therefore, to keep our spiritual eyes clean and clear, as we look away from that which is evil and worldly and focus our eyes on Jesus, Who is our singular source of light and our sufficiency in life.
 When we do so, our whole body will be filled with His light and love - to the glory of God the Father,

-Heavenly Father, thanks You for this simple illustration of the eye being the lamp of the body.
-Lord I confess that there is nothing that can commend me to You, but I praise Your name, that in Christ I have been removed from the curse of the Law. and have had the light of Christ shine in my heart.
-May I keep my heart pure and virtuous, so that others may see the light of Christ shining in and through me - to Your praise and glory - this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the simple illustration of the eye being the lamp of the body.
+Lord, I confess that there is nothing that can commend me to You, but I praise Your name, that in Christ I have been removed from the curse of the Law. and have the light of Christ shining in my heart.
+May I keep my heart pure and virtuous, so that others may see the light of Christ shining in and through me - to Your praise and glory - this I ask in Jesus' name, AMEN.